Tamatimtam/Lokatech-Greenhouse-Monitoring/profile-documentation.md

 ### Purpose
 The Profile System allows users to:
-- View and update their personal information
+- View and update their personal information (display name)
-- Change their profile picture
 - Manage password security
-- Control account settings
+- Control account settings (logout)
+- Delete their account permanently

 ### Architecture
 The system follows a Model-View-Controller (MVC) pattern: